awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-iam-policy-examples.md

 }
 ```

-**Policy for GameLift resource and PassRole permissions**
+**Example inline policy for GameLift resource and `PassRole` permissions**
-This policy example provides access to GameLift\-related resources as above\.
-It also allows the user to pass an IAM service role to GameLift\.
-Not all users need the PassRole permission; this permission is used to give GameLift limited ability to access resources in other services on your behalf\.
-For example, you need this permission when calling `CreateBuild` with an IAM role that allows GameLift to access your build files in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-For more information on PassRole, see [IAM: Pass an IAM role to a specific AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_iam-passrole-service.html) in the *IAM User Guide*\.
+The following policy example provides access to all GameLift resources and allows the user to pass an IAM service role to GameLift\.
+Use this permission to give GameLift limited ability to access resources in other services on your behalf\.
+For example, this permission allows GameLift to access your build files in Amazon S3 when calling `CreateBuild`\.
+For more information about the `PassRole` action, see [IAM: Pass an IAM role to a specific AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_iam-passrole-service.html) in the *IAM User Guide*\.

 ```
 {